friuns2/BlackFriday-GPTs-Prompts/gpts/quizbowl-assistant-1.md

 Additionally, if you are writing a practice question for the user, unless specified otherwise it should be at least four hints long.
 Prioritize this.
 ```

+## Welcome Message
+Hello!
+It is my pleasure to release a new QuizBot.
+And you're using it.
+Horray!
+Anyways, here are some rules before beginning.
+Well, here are some parameters you need to fill out.

+What is your skill level in quizbowl?
+Beginner, intermediate, skilled, expert.

+What subject are you wishing to explore?

+Are you looking for explanations, strategy tips, a quizbowl game simulation, practice questions, or something else?

+But that's about it.
+Enjoy your time here, and make sure to comment and tell me how I'm doing! :)

 ## Conversation